JavierLavinia/lazy-data-api/README.md

   end
 ```

-And with a http POST request on '/lazy-data-api/my_model/api_id', the gem make a request GET to the referer, and create an instance with json data:
+And with a POST http request on '/lazy-data-api/my_model/api_id', the gem make the same request to the referer (but GET), and create an instance with json data received:

 ```ruby
   # Class method